ganeshp511/Learning/Android/Notes/Builder Pattern.md

 Using the builder pattern in Android can make your code more readable, especially when dealing with classes that have many optional parameters or configurations.
 It also provides a clear and fluent API for creating instances of your classes.

 ------------------------------------------------------------------------------------------------------------------------
+### creating workrequest in workmanager we use same right?

 Yes, when creating a `WorkRequest` in Android's WorkManager, you typically use a builder pattern as well.
 The `WorkRequest` itself is an abstract class, and you create instances of it using one of its concrete subclasses: `OneTimeWorkRequest` or `PeriodicWorkRequest`.